piotrlenczew/artvis-visualization/README.txt

    - index.html
    - interactive_world_map.json
    - exhibitions_with_countries.csv
+2. Run 'python -m http.server 8000' command to create local server (needed due to CORS blocking local file access).
-2. Open the index.html file in a compatible browser.
+3. Open 'http://localhost:8000/index.html' in your browser.

 Command Line Parameters
 This project does not use command-line parameters, as it is designed to run in a web environment.